 Is your nanny working 10 hour days?
 Gift your nanny a relaxing day at the spa or treat her to a massage.

 4. GIFT OF EDUCATION

 Has your nanny always wanted to take a special class to add to her list of skills or learn another language?
-Sponsor her to attend the International Nanny Association conference, take a cooking class, or purchase Rosetta Stone in her language of choice.
+Sponsor her to attend the International Nanny Association conference, Save a Little Life CPR Class, take a cooking class, or attend a RIE class.